 If you borrow the same $220,000 for a house using a 15-year fixed rate mortgage loan at 4.25% interest, your payments will be $1,655 per month, and your total interest charge will be $77,902.
 Your payments will be $440 higher per month, but you will pay a huge $139,443 less in total interest charges over the life of the loan.

 Not everyone can afford an extra $440 on top of their house payment every month, and that is the disadvantage of the 15-year mortgage loan: You save so much money in total interest charges.
 You will also build equity more quickly in your house.

 The 5/1 adjustable rate mortgage loan is appropriate for some homebuyers.
 For the first five years of the loan, the interest rate, which is usually lower than that for the 30-year mortgage, is fixed.
 For the remainder of the 25 years of the mortgage, the interest rate moves up and down with a financial index, often the U.S. Treasury Index, plus a margin.

 This loan is appropriate for people who are only going to stay in their home for five years or if interest rates remain low, for longer than that.
 It’s also sometimes the only choice for homebuyers who don’t have excellent credit.

-Other advantages to the 20-year fixed rate mortgage is that the payment is closer to the 30-year loan, but the time to payoff is closer to the 15-year loan.
+An additional advantage to the 20-year fixed rate mortgage is that the payment is closer to the 30-year loan, but the time to pay off is closer to the 15-year loan.

 The 20-year loan is a good loan to use for refinancing.
 It is very expensive to refinance using a 30-year fixed rate mortgage loan because you start all over with a 30-year amortization.